Driver licensing changes

 You will need to bring your existing driver’s licence (Class 7 or Class 5) to the registry agent.

-Schedule a road test through a registry agent.
+Schedule a road test through a registry agent or online through the Alberta Road Test Scheduler.

 Step 3.
 Purchase your licence card